lsst-dm/dmtn-156/index.rst

 For summary we want to present the numbers that can be compared easily, so we chose as a metric the time to read all table at after 180k visits (about 6 month of data).
-Not all above tests were ran up to 180k visits, for those we include an estimate obtained from extrapolating fitted data.
+Not all above tests generated 180k visits, for those we include an estimate obtained from extrapolating fitted data.

 Here is the summary table for all above tests: